open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 ### Description

-Add component versions specified by a description file to a Common Transport Archive.
-This might be either a directory prepared to host component version content or a tar/tgz file (see option --type).
+Add component versions specified by a constructor file to a Common Transport Archive.
+The archive might be either a directory prepared to host component version content or a tar/tgz file (see option --type).

 If option <code>--create</code> is given, the archive is created first.
 An